bryanapperson/blog/content/blog/socratic-study-of-euclid/index.md

 the variety approaches and connections other folks in seminar bring to the table.

-Having others to discuss these concepts with is the key to getting both a deeper understanding and a calibration of how to approach the material.
+Through the dialectic of the seminar, the group, along with the individuals it is composed of, emerge with an understanding entirely other than anybody arrived with.
+The Socratic seminar is the key to getting a deeper understanding, broader context and better a calibration of how to approach the material.
 So to sum it up, pencil, paper, dividers, straightedge, fellow travelers; put all this in the format of a Socratic seminar, and you've got the elements for an elucidating study of _The Elements_.